Nirojshrextha/Email_generator/README.md

 # Email_generator
-Generate unlimited email
+Generate unlimited email by this project

-How to use :
+#  How to use :

 1.download the repo